Conflict management when you’re co-parenting: why it’s important

 Be respectful and polite

-When you do communicate with your former partner, keep the focus on your child’s needs and achievements.
+- Keep the focus on your child’s needs and achievements.

 Use a problem-solving approach